Center for Health Measurement (CHM) in Research

 - Assessing Patient and Caregiver Preferences - designing and applying stated-preference methods to capture patients’ and caregivers’ concerns, values, and preferences in regulatory, coverage, and treatment decisions.

-- Improving Methods for Developing and Evaluating Health Measures – conducting qualitative and quantitative methodological work that leads to improvements in the way health measurement research is conducted.
+- Innovating Methods for Developing and Evaluating Health Measures – conducting qualitative and quantitative methodological studies that lead to improvements in the way health measurement research is conducted.

 We accomplish these objectives using a variety of qualitative and quantitative methods, including: